 At the beginning of each session, parents and carers sign the attendance book, and doors open at session start time.
 Parents and carers help children settle in by helping them place their bag in their locker and their food and drink bottles on the trolley, for easy access later on.
 In Term 1 & 4, children also put sunscreen on.

-At the end of the session, parents and carers sign the attendance book, and doors open 15 minutes before the end of session.
+At the end of the session, parents and carers sign the attendance book.
 Children are collected when their name is called out by the educator.

 Early Years Learning Framework